-Green Waste bins can now be used to accept food waste items as well.
+For residential customers, Green Waste bins can now be used to accept food waste items as well.
 Please click HERE for a flier regarding what can and cannot be placed in your green waste bin.

 Collection for commercial and industrial properties may be provided by any waste hauler registered with the City.
 As such, these collection schedules will vary.